 Have you ever heard someone say they are “not much of a Pinot person”?
 While this statement may have some clutching their pearls (this is the Willamette Valley, after all!), I think almost everyone can find a Pinot Noir they connect with – but it’s a matter of selecting the right vintage!
 Pinot Noir is well known for its chameleon-like qualities – Pinot can express itself a million different ways.
 Using cues such as vintage (the year the fruit was grown) or terroir (the environment that produces a wine: climate, soil, vineyard, etc), you can find a Pinot that you love to drink.

-We’re going to take a quick look at 3 of the Willamette Valley’s last vintages – 2016, 2017, and 2018.
+We’re going to take a quick look at 4 of the Willamette Valley’s last vintages – 2016, 2017, 2018 & 2019.
 All three of these vintages produced wines that are delicious to drink now, or cellar – cool climate Pinot Noir’s will age wonderfully, particularly our Barrel Selects or Limited Reserve Pinot Noirs!
 But the dramatically different climate and growing seasons have produced very different characters in each vintage.
 Let’s take a look!

 2016: